MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/rplugin.md

 |---|---------|
 |  1| 1.8.2   |

-Note that the archive name (first value in pack pair) should have the *.zip suffix to prevent collisions when unzipping folders whose name is identical to the archive name.
+Make sure that the archive's name (first value in pack pair) has the *.zip suffix to prevent collisions when unzipping folders whose name is identical to the archive name.

 ---